bthomas2622/not-my-main/README.md

 - Each morning check for server members who ranked up and post to `#general` channel

 ### Bot Reactions
-- Use [natural npm package](https://www.npmjs.com/package/natural) to react to chat messages with appropriately emotioned emojis based on the sentiment analysis of a particular message.
-Logic in `bot-scripts/sentimentToEmoji.js`.
 - If certain keywords are used in a message (like "dog"), the bot will react with the related emoji (like 🐶).
 Logic in `bot-scripts/specialEmojis.js`.

 # Setup Guide